caltechlibrary/newt/reference_material.md

 # Reference Material

-These are links to prior art, related efforts and resources for considatiion in how Newt evolves as a prototype.
+These are links to prior art, related efforts and resources for consideration in how Newt evolves as a prototype.

 ## Data Modeling